-Amira Matsuda, an expert in the Japanese form of flower arranging known as Ikebana, will be offering two workshops at the 25th Annual Texas Bamboo Festival.
+Amira Matsuda, an expert in the Japanese form of flower arranging known as Ikebana, will be offering two workshops at the 29th Annual Texas Bamboo Festival.
 There will be a Beginners Workshop and an Advanced Workshop.
+Workshop will be two hours.
 Each workshop will be limited to ten students, so sign up early to reserve your space.

 Ikebana profile of Amira Matsuda